Lockbox-group/lockboxWebsite/README.md

 2. Send the package in the send package page and send the email to the student email.
 3. For student, enter the information in the main page to open the box.

-# Function Introduce (Future)
+# Next Step
-1. Send the signal through the WIFI to the lockbox and the lockbox will open.
+1. After students pickup the package, they will recieve the email, like " Your package had picked up".
+This will improve the security for the lockbox.
-2. After students pickup the package, they will recieve the email, like " Your package had picked up".
+2. History: Admin can check the send package history.
-3. History: Admin can check the send package history.
+3. Add the session PHP and cookie to improve the passcode security.